Jamar Nicholas: Cartoonist

 In 2015, Detective Boogaloo returned in the Philadelphia, New York City, and Boston newspapers published by Metro International as a daily comic strip.
 Nicholas describes the comic as his "love letter to hip hop," citing his childhood, which took place during the birth of the genre.
 Detective Boogaloo was nominated for Best Comic Strip/Webcomic at the 2016 Glyph Awards.

 Nicholas's work is featured in Black Comix: African American Comics, Art and Culture, a 2010 publication authored by cartoonists Damian Duffy and John Jennings that compiles the work of over fifty African American comic book artists.
 His work is featured again in the 2018 publication sequel, Black Comix Returns.

 In September 2017, Baltimore Comic-Con announced Nicholas's launch of his original graphic novel, Leon: Protector of the Playground, which made its debut at the 2017 Baltimore Comic Con in October.
-At the end of the year 2017, Nicholas received Artblog's 2017 Liberta Award for "Author!
+At the end of the year 2017, Nicholas received The Artblog's 2017 Liberta Award for "Author!
 Author!
 BEST Books by Philadelphians."
 His graphic novel then went on to win the 2018 Dwayne McDuffie Award for Diversity in Comics, and Nicholas received the 2018 Glyph Comics Award for Best Writer.

 In October 2022, Scholastic published "Leon the Extraordinary," an original graphic novel (and semi-reboot of his earlier self-published work).
 The book was met with overwhelmingly positive reviews, including a starred review in Publishers Weekly, and glowing reviews in School Library Journal and Kirkus Reviews.